Our thanks go to international free travel journalist Tom Beringer for sharing this article about how to plan and book the perfect yacht charter.

 Chefs are popular with charter guests.
 It makes sense.
 They create innovative, delicious dishes to delight guests and inspire diners onboard.
-Everything from your morning mimosas and fresh-baked muffins to your six-course tasting menu will be prepared by the chef during your vacation.
+Everything from your morning mimosas and fresh-baked muffins to your six-course tasting menu will be prepared by the chef during your yacht charter.

 The chief steward is responsible for overseeing and coordinating the interior services during the charter.
 Among these services are onboard, in-room, and shoreside dining.